Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Causal Estimand and Identification Assumptions

-Assumption~\eqref{EDPMqrl.causal.identification.A1} links the observed data to the potential outcomes under the clinically defined baseline amyloid states recorded in ADNI \citep{cole2009consistency}.
-In the ADNI setting, it is plausible because baseline amyloid status is defined consistently across participants using a common baseline assessment rule.
-More broadly, the condition should be interpreted with respect to this observed baseline classification, rather than as a literal intervention that sets underlying amyloid burden.
-We also assume that one subject’s baseline amyloid status does not affect another subject’s dementia progression or follow-up.
+This assumption links the observed event and censoring times to the corresponding potential outcomes under the baseline amyloid classification recorded in ADNI \citep{cole2009consistency}.
+We also assume no interference, so that one participant's baseline amyloid status does not affect another participant's dementia onset or censoring time.

-\item[\eqref{EDPMqrl.causal.identification.A2}] (Conditional exchangeability) \\ For $z \in \{0,1\}$,
+\item[\eqref{EDPMqrl.causal.identification.A2}] Conditional exchangeability \\ For $z \in \{0,1\}$,

-Assumption~\eqref{EDPMqrl.causal.identification.A2} rules out unmeasured confounding after conditioning on the measured baseline covariates $\bbX$ \citep{rosenbaum1983central}.
-In the ADNI application, we adjust for age, sex, years of education, baseline diagnosis, and APOE $\varepsilon$4 carrier status; that adjustment set is supported in part by prior evidence that amyloid positivity varies with age, clinical diagnosis, and APOE genotype \citep{ossenkoppele2015prevalence, tang2023ultra}.
-Nevertheless, the assumption is fundamentally untestable from the observed data, and residual confounding remains a realistic concern in any observational study.
-We therefore assess robustness to departures from \eqref{EDPMqrl.causal.identification.A2} through the sensitivity analysis in Section~\ref{EDPMqrl.supp.sensitivity.unmeasured}.
+This assumption identifies each marginal potential event-time distribution after adjustment for $\bbX$ \citep{rosenbaum1983central}.
+In ADNI, the adjustment set includes age, sex, years of education, baseline diagnosis, and APOE $\varepsilon$4 carrier status, which capture several major demographic, clinical, and genetic factors associated with both amyloid status and subsequent disease progression \citep{ossenkoppele2015prevalence}.
+These variables were selected a priori as measured baseline predictors of amyloid status and dementia progression.
+Adjustment for these variables makes conditional exchangeability more plausible, but the assumption remains unverifiable and may be violated by unmeasured or inadequately measured disease characteristics.
+We therefore assess sensitivity to residual unmeasured confounding in Section~\ref{EDPMqrl.sensitivity.unmeasured}.

+\item[\eqref{EDPMqrl.causal.identification.A3}] Conditional cross-world independence \\ For all $\bbx$ in the support of $\bbX$, the potential event times under the two baseline amyloid statuses are assumed to be conditionally independent given baseline covariates: